Reading time: 6 minutes

 3. Holding funds to account for underperformance

-MySuper products will also come under increased scrutiny from 1 July next year when the Australian Prudential Regulation Authority (APRA) will start benchmarking tests on their net investment performance.
-Products that underperform for two consecutive years will be prevented from accepting new members until a test shows they are no longer underperforming.
-Other superannuation products will begin to be tested from 1 July 2022.
+MySuper products will also come under increased scrutiny from 1 July 2021 when the Australian Prudential Regulation Authority (APRA) will start benchmarking tests on their net investment performance.

-If a fund is deemed to be underperforming, it will need to inform its members of its underperformance by 1 October 2021.
-At the same time the fund will need to provide their members with information about the YourSuper comparison tool, and the fund will be marked as underperforming in the tool.
+If a fund’s net returns fail to meet a set benchmark it must inform its members of its underperformance.
+At the same time, the fund will need to provide members with information about the YourSuper comparison tool, and the fund will be marked as underperforming in the tool.